branc116/brplot/README.md

 * Make event history array and print it like you do with memory so that you can debug events.
 * 3d plot wasd is broken because of something to do with rebasing
 * Bug with resizing plot window and numbers being scizered off.
 Most likely to do with viewport being calculated wrongly.
+* Windows is not focused on in the start for some reason.

 ## Screenshots
 Here is a history of how brplot looked over time: